Brett Adcock Sells 100,000 Shares of Archer Aviation Inc. (NYSE:ACHR) Stock

-Archer Aviation Inc. (NYSE:ACHR – Get Rating) major shareholder Brett Adcock sold 100,000 shares of the business’s stock in a transaction on Friday, September 9th.
-The shares were sold at an average price of $3.50, for a total transaction of $350,000.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Major shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+Archer Aviation Inc. (NYSE:ACHR – Get Rating) major shareholder Brett Adcock sold 100,000 shares of the stock in a transaction that occurred on Wednesday, September 14th.
+The shares were sold at an average price of $3.15, for a total transaction of $315,000.00.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Large shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.

 Brett Adcock also recently made the following trade(s):